Word (.docx) Compatibility

 Roadmap

-Our priority order is simple: anything that could silently lose text gets fixed first (that tier is now clear), then structure (merged cells, sections, floating images), then semantics (styles, numbering definitions, live fields).
+Our priority order is simple: anything that could silently lose text gets fixed first (that tier is now clear), then structure (merged cells, sections, tab stops, borders, and watermarks are done; floating-image positioning is next), then semantics (style editing, multi-column rendering, more live field types).
+Every release is checked by an automated round-trip suite that pushes generated torture-test documents through import and export and verifies nothing is lost.
 If a gap on this page matters to your workflow, tell us - real documents from real users are how we prioritize.